 - Group and create a short description of all considered Processes

 Within this step, all discussed processes are grouped and consolidated.
 Next, a short description of each of the processes task with its purpose and goal is being created in order to avoid misunderstandings, when talking about those processes.
 The thereby existing list can be called ‘Preliminary Processes’.

 - Apply the Product Safety Filter

 The ﬁlter distinguishes those activities that actually have a proven impact on Product Safety from those that only seem to be relevant.
 Eventually, only established process safety processes are qualiﬁed for a special treatment, which should ensure that they are conducted in the best possible way.
-The special treatment means that additional resources or a special treatment are involved.
-Therefore, it is important that organization identify the correct processes and treat only those with special care.
-In order to identify the process that have impact on PS, a set of criteria have been developed.
+Special treatment means that additional resources or special treatment are involved.
+Therefore, it is important that organizations identify the correct processes and treat only those with special care.
+In order to identify the process that has an impact on PS, a set of criteria has been developed.
 These criteria are derived from the overall goal, which is minimizing product liability risks.
 This goal is supported if at least one of the following two criteria applies: A special treatment of a task leads to either an improvement of the safety of a product or the minimization of liability risks.
 Since these two criteria are terms with a wide meaning and purpose, they need to be elaborated in order to ensure the correct ﬁltration.